scraperwiki/dumptruck/readme.md

     h.execute('DROP INDEX tools_toolName_weight0')

-For more information on indices and, particularly, the `PRAGMA' commands, check the [SQLite documentation]().
+For more information on indices and, particularly, the `PRAGMA` commands, check the [SQLite documentation]().

 ### Delaying commits